danielpaulus/go-ios/README.md

    ios screenshot [options] [--output=<outfile>]                      Takes a screenshot and writes it to the current dir or to <outfile>
+   ios devicename [options]                                           Prints the devicename ios date [options]                                                 Prints the device date ios devicestate list [options]                                     Prints a list of all supported device conditions, like slow network, gpu etc. ios devicestate enable <profileTypeId> <profileId> [options]       Enables a profile with ids (use the list command to see options).
+It will only stay active until the process is terminated.
-   ios devicename [options]                                           Prints the devicename ios date [options]                                                 Prints the device date ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios diagnostics list [options]                                     List diagnostic infos ios pair [options]                                                 Pairs the device without a dialog for supervised devices
+   >                                                                  Ex. "ios devicestate enable SlowNetworkCondition SlowNetwork3GGood" ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios diagnostics list [options]                                     List diagnostic infos ios pair [options]                                                 Pairs the device without a dialog for supervised devices